-1. All PhD student candidates are interviewed and selected by the PhD recruitment committee, irrespective of the source of financial support (FLI budget or grant).
+1. All PhD candidates are interviewed and selected by the PhD recruitment committee, irrespective of the source of financial support (FLI budget or grant).

 2. The recruitment committee consists of three group leaders.
 Prospective thesis supervisors are not present in the interview.

 3. Interviews for the selection of PhD candidates are scheduled twice per year, in spring and in autumn.
 As an exception, additional interview dates may be scheduled.

 4. In general, PhD candidates are assigned to a project/research based on their declared project preferences, provided acceptance by the group leader.

 Unless PhD candidates obtain their own fellowship, we offer a working contract with a salary according to German TV-L E 13 (salary agreement for public service employees) including health insurance and social insurance.
 PhD students receive initially a one-year contract.
 The thesis committee meets within the first year.
 The contract can be extended up to three years with the possibility of an additional one-year extension, provided that a written positive statement from the thesis committee supports these extensions.
 At present, students receive a contract with a 50 % salary during the first and second year and a 60 % salary during the third and fourth year.

 The PhD candidate and the supervisor select a PhD committee within the first 8 weeks after start of the contract.
 The PhD committee consists of the supervisor plus two group leaders or senior postdocs outside the group of the supervisor.
 Preferably, at least one committee member comes from another institute.